andreaprogram/Lab-Plotting/README.md

 This program is made with the main focuses of:
 - Representing experimental data (discrete)
 - Representing analytical theorical expressions ("continuous")
-- Making linear regressions with it's respective slpe, intersection and R^2
+- Making and representing linear regressions with it's respective slpe, intersection and R^2
-- Most important: Adjusting at one's will the X and Y limits of the axes, the scale, the format of the numbers on the ticks, the number of ticks, it's direction...
+- Most important: Adjusting at one's will the X and Y limits of the axes, the scale, the format of the numbers on the ticks, the number of ticks, it's direction, a nice legend in which you can use LaTeX language...